 What is Data Center Capacity Planning?

 Data centers are no exception to this reality.
-Plans and strategic direction can make tangible differences in not only the data center’s functionality and overall performance but also to the end consumer, making data center capacity planning crucial.
+Plans and strategic direction can make tangible differences in the data center’s functionality, overall performance, and the end consumer, making data center capacity planning crucial.

 What is data center capacity planning?